Articles on: Customization

 Required plan for Email Signature

-The Email Signature feature is available from Crisp Unlimited.
-You need to make sure your website is subscribed to that plan so that you can use the Email Signature feature.
+The Email Signature feature is available on the Crisp Essentials and Plus plans.
+You need to make sure your workspace is subscribed to that plan so that you can use the Email Signature feature.

 Check the Crisp Pricing page if you need more information on our plans.